Cyber Monday Sale - Save Up To 15%! Learn more

 Cost

-Forstner bits: The most expensive, reflecting its precision and clean-cutting ability.
+• Forstner bits: The most expensive, reflecting their precision and clean-cutting ability.

 Tool requirements

-Spade bits: Can be used with hand-held drills; does not require much power.
+• Spade bits: Can be used with hand-held drills; they do not require much power.

 Priorities

-Spade Bit vs Auger Bit vs Forstner: How to Choose an Appropriate Bit?
+How to Choose: Spade Bit vs Auger Bit vs Forstner

 Author